There are three options available for transportation to and from camp:

 We take great care in making sure that your child is having fun and staying safe at camp.
 But, illnesses and accidents can happen.
 YMCA Camp Lincoln staff members, life guards and counselors are CPR and first-aid trained and can respond to your child’s needs.
 Plus, a well-equipped health center is located on camp and is staffed by a trained and certified professional.

 REGISTRATION & PAYMENT

 YMCA Camp Lincoln wants to make summer camp a possibility for every child, regardless of ability to pay.
-That’s why we offer financial assistance: discounts for kingston residents, multi-child discounts and scholarships.
+That’s why we offer financial assistance: payment plans, discounts for kingston residents, multi-child discounts and scholarships.
 Download and complete the financial assistance application.
 Be sure to attach all required supporting documentation.
 Mail it to:

 YMCA Camp Lincoln

 Financial assistance applications for summer camp are processed monthly between January and June.
 To apply for assistance, families must register for camp and pay registration fee.
 Payment plans are available.

 Camp Lincoln partners with the #Areuin? initiative, and the NH Rekindling Curiosity grant programs to help provide additional assistance to families in need of financial assistance.
 Click the links for each program to learn more.

 Campers with outstanding balances will not be allowed to attend camp.
 Unpaid balances will incur a $25 late fee after the May 15th payment deadline.
 Returned checks will incur a $25 charge payable by cashier’s check or money order.
 All future payments must be made with a credit card, money order or cashier's check.